Alternatives to Waiting for the CAC Assessment in Hong Kong

 The smartest approach is usually not "choose one alternative" but "run multiple tracks simultaneously."

-1. Stay in the CAC queue.
+Stay in the CAC queue.
 Don't withdraw.
-The public assessment is free, universally accepted, and produced by a multidisciplinary team.
+The public assessment is free, used across the EDB system, and produced by a multidisciplinary team.
 It's the gold standard — it's just slow.

-2. Apply for TSP if your child is under 6.
-The subsidy starts while you're on the waiting list.
+If eligible, apply for TSP if your child is under 6.
+The subsidy is available while you're on the waiting list.
 It's designed for exactly this situation.

 Who This Is For

-• Parents of pre-schoolers who don't realise they can claim TSP subsidies of up to HK$6,904/month while on the rehabilitation services waiting list
+- Parents of pre-schoolers who don't realise they can claim TSP subsidies of up to HK$3,549/month for EETC applicants or HK$6,904/month for SCCC applicants while on the rehabilitation services waiting list

 Who This Is NOT For